 And please consider supporting a SEFOVAN student’s housing cost of $250/month or $100/month for training materials.

-Some of our student pastors in Spain
+Some of Our Student Pastors in Spain

 Bruno serves in the city of Benidorm, Spain.
-He, and his wife Lidia and daughter Janna, moved there because of a call for help from a church there.
+He and his wife Lidia and daughter Janna, moved there because of a call for help from a church there.
 Bruno came and turned the situation around and within a year launched an extension center in his church for our seminary in Madrid.
 Today his church’s influence is felt all throughout the province.

 Matt and Rose are two students from Ecuador who came to our Saturday classes.
 They have a ministry reaching other Quechua Indians in the country of Spain and throughout Europe.
 God has multiplied their ministry tremendously over the last five years.

-Daniel pastored a church all throughout his four years in seminary.
+Daniel pastored a church all throughout his four years in the seminary.
 When he finished he continued to pastor the church which had grown and took up a position with an evangelistic ministry that is reaching out to a very needy part of Madrid.